juju/docs/src/en/reference-constraints.md

 - arch

-    Short name of architecture that a service must run on.
+    Short name of architecture that a application must run on.
 Can be left blank to indicate any architecture is acceptable, or one of `amd64`, `arm`, `i386`, `arm64`, or `ppc64`.

 - container

-    Name of container type that a service unit must run inside.
+    Name of container type that a application unit must run inside.
 Can be left blank to indicate no preference, or one of `none` for uncontainerised or `lxc``.

 - cores

-    Minimum number of effective CPU cores that must be available to a service unit.
+    Minimum number of effective CPU cores that must be available to a application unit.

 - cpu-power

-    Minimum amount of abstract CPU power that must be available to a service unit, where 100 units is roughly equivalent to "a single 2007-era Xeon" as reflected by 1 Amazon vCPU.
+    Minimum amount of abstract CPU power that must be available to a application unit, where 100 units is roughly equivalent to "a single 2007-era Xeon" as reflected by 1 Amazon vCPU.

     **Note:**  Not all providers support this constraint, use